 We have been on many family holidays and are always torn between booking a villa or a hotel.
 With the miserable weather outside and my current dreaming of sunnier climes, I thought I would put together a list of advantages to staying at a villa.

-Exploring the James Villa holidays website, I came across Villa Mendi Gorri, which is one of the Playa Blanca villas in Lanzarote.
-Playa Blanca literally means white sands and although it is the newest tourist spot in Lanzarote it is also the third largest in the area, popular because of it’s beauty and tranquillity.
+Exploring the James Villa holidays website, I came across lots of Villas in the Gran Canaria region.
+Gran Canaria offers beaches with an expanse of white sand and is architecturally rich with numerous cultural scenes.
 With the annual temperatures rarely going below 18 degrees across the Canary Islands it is a great place to visit all year round.

 - Space – it is no fun, particularly if you have a large family, being squashed together in a couple of rooms and racing to get a chair by the pool is not a problem when you don’t have to share it with other holiday makers.